-When applying for a service in person at a registry agent office, you must bring your original government-issued photo identification (ID).
+When applying for a service or document in person at a registry agent office, you must bring acceptable government-issued photo identification (ID):

 - must be the original document